The Manual is divided into seven chapters. Click a chapter title to display that chapter's table of contents in the area below.

 Activate Client (Archived Charts)

 What this isThis tool allows you to activate the charts of archived clients.

-Where this isThe Activate Client tool is on the left nav of the Archived Clients tab of the Charts page.
+Where this isThe Activate Client tool is on the left nav of the Archived Charts tab of the Charts page.

-The Activate Client tool works exactly like the Archive Client tool that's on the Active Clients tab.
+The Activate Client tool works exactly like the Archive Client tool that's on the Active Charts tab.
 To activate a client that's in your archived clients table, select the client whose chart you want to activate by checking the checkbox beside their name and then click the Activate Client tool.
 Voilà!
-An new/old active client!
+A new/old active client!

-What this isThis tool allows you to delete a chart that's in the Archived Clients table.
+What this isThis tool allows you to delete a chart that's in the Archived Charts table.

-Where this isThe Delete Client tool for archived clients is on the left nav of the Archived Clients tab of the Charts page.
+Where this isThe Delete Client tool for archived clients is on the left nav of the Archived Charts tab of the Charts page.

 The Delete Client tool for archived clients works exactly like the Delete Client tool for active clients and should be used with the same caution.